jake-jake-jake/steganocats/README.md

 Steganocats is cat meme-maker with a twist: it conceals arbitrary bytes in the images it generates.
 Why you would want to do this is for you to figure out&mdash;maybe you only want your friends to know where the clubhouse is, maybe your sense of irony operates in strange dimensions&mdash;but if you do, Steganocats will make the whole process, from fetching images to meme-ifying them, as easy and fun as a bag of cats.

+## Command Line Interface

+There is a simple command line interface that will allow you to make queries via the shell if you don't want to do things in the interpreter. `python steganocats.py -h` should get you started.

 ## Base images

 Steganocats draws a random image from the `base_images/` directory to use for the base image of the meme.
 Use something other than the adorable furball above in your own projects.